junobuild/docs/docs/guides/angular.md

 ---
-id: react
+id: angular
-title: React
+title: Angular
-description: Use Juno with React
+description: Use Juno with Angular
 toc_min_heading_level: 2
 toc_max_heading_level: 2
-sidebar_position: 2
+sidebar_position: 4
 ---

-# Use Juno with React
+# Use Juno with Angular

-Explore how to create a Juno project developed with React.
+Explore how to create a Juno project developed with Angular.

 ## Table of contents